- 1 Availability of Non-Medicaid Funded Services

 For access to specific authorization information, benefit plans and other resources, use the Page Contents menu to your right.

-All authorization requests from in-network providers must be submitted using the Alpha Provider Portal.
-To request a login and password for access to the Alpha Provider Portal, complete the Alpha MCS Access Request form.
+All authorization requests from in-network providers must be submitted using the ACS Provider Portal.
+To request a login and password for access to the ACS Provider Portal, complete the ACS Access Request form.
 Instructions are provided on the form.

 Availability of Non-Medicaid Funded Services